 The Pillars of Self-Sovereign Identity (SSI)

-Any data or internet footprint traceable to an individual or entity is referred to as a digital identity.
-With centralized identity management, data can easily be traced, but with SSI, users’ information can be used in unrelated patterns, providing more privacy.
-As a result of SSI’s three pillars, fraud-proof identity and credentials are created.
-This technology is so detailed and unique that credentials cannot be tampered with yet are not stored centrally.
+Digital identity encompasses any traceable data or internet footprint associated with an individual or entity.
+While centralized identity management allows easy tracing of data, SSI utilizes users’ information in unrelated patterns, enhancing privacy.
+SSI’s three pillars actively contribute to the creation of fraud-proof identity and credentials.
+The technology behind SSI is highly unique, ensuring that credentials remain tamper-proof while avoiding centralized storage.
 Additionally, the owner’s real-world identity can be easily verified through a blockchain-powered Uniform Resource Identifier (URI), called Decentralized Identifiers (DIDs).
 Below are the three pillars of SSI:

 - Decentralized Identifier (DIDs)